 Real-time emergency awareness

-Families can no longer know what's happening as it unfolds
+Families no longer know what's happening as it unfolds

 ❌

-Parents must guess or wait rather than acting on verified information
+Parents must guess or wait rather than act on verified information

 ❌